Priyankaakrish/Interactive-data-visualization-and-analysis/README.md

 ---

-## 3. What makes this more than a chart exercise
+## 4. What makes this more than a chart exercise

-**Revenue is defined three ways, on purpose.** This dataset records cancellations as `C`-prefix invoices with negative quantities.
+**Revenue is defined four ways, on purpose.** This dataset records cancellations as `C`-prefix invoices with negative quantities.
 Most published analyses simply delete them and report gross revenue as though it were net.
 Here `gross_revenue`, `returns_value`, `net_revenue` and `service_revenue` are separate, named, and